hongtat/tasmota-connect/README.md

 ####  Where can I find out more about Tasmota command for sending/receiving IR / RF codes?
 Please see under RF Bridge & IR Remote - https://tasmota.github.io/docs/#/Commands

+#### I have feedback, questions, suggestion..
+Please use [SmartThings Community](https://community.smartthings.com/t/release-tasmota-connect-pure-tasmota-st-integration-real-time-status-for-sonoff-tuya-smartlife-other-esp8266-devices/187553) for feedback and questions.

 ## License
 GPL-3.0